 When I started looking for family friendly hotels in San Francisco, I was looking for something central, well priced and would allow us options to utilise public transport to get around.
 We only had two full days in San Francisco and I wanted to ensure I used them wisely by choosing one of the great hotels in San Francisco with kids.

-I already had riding the Golden Gate Bridge with Blazing Saddles booked for one day so that left me with only one other full day for sightseeing.
+I already had riding the Golden Gate Bridge with Blazing Saddles booked for one day and a visit to Alcatraz on the other so that left me with only one other full day for sightseeing.
 I actually found hotels in San Francisco to be quite expensive so when I came across the Hotel Union Square I was keen to book it for our stay.
 The Hotel Union Square is over 100 years old and has been recently renovated and they are continually upgrading the facilities to improve the hotel.

 Hotel Union Square is located on Powell St and not actually in Union Square, although Union Square is only a block and a half away.
 I felt it was the perfect location for what I needed as we had the famous San Francisco Cable Car right outside our door and only one block up we had access to various public transport options including the F Tram which takes you straight to Fishermans Wharf and good access to the public bus system which we used to get to the Painted Ladies and Lombard St.